6 reasons you should do business in small markets

 4. Surprising goods

 If you are looking to import goods that aren’t currently available in your market, exploring smaller countries might help you find the unique good you’re looking for.
-Representatives of Britain’s Gaucho restaurant chain like to share the story of finding their wine supplier in an unexpected market — Chile — after visiting the country on a trip organized by a local chamber of commerce.
+Representatives of Britain’s Gaucho restaurant chain like to share the story of finding their wine supplier in a smaller market — Chile — after visiting the country on a trip organized by a local chamber of commerce.

 5. A growing workforce